iksnae/marquita/README.md

 - **Colombia**: Integration with PSE and DaviPlata payment systems
 - **USA**: Support for ACH, credit cards, and digital wallets
 - **Brazil**: Integration with Pix, Boleto, and installment payments
+- **Mexico**: Support for SPEI, Oxxo Pay, and installment-based cards

 Additional regions will be added based on community contributions.